Our team at Shane Smith Law will review your case, free of charge, and explain your legal options.

 While some slips, trips, and falls can be chalked up to the victim's own clumsiness or inattention, others are caused by hazards that the property owner neglected to address or warn visitors about.

 When a property owner's negligence results in serious injuries or other losses, the victim may be entitled to compensation.
+At Shane Smith Law, we understand the complexities involved in proving negligence and work tirelessly to investigate all aspects of your situation.

 Potential Damages in Premises Liability Cases